Skip to content

 jobcontrol -list

 to find the right JobId (something like puhti-login11-0-4d34ce08).
+Then, check the right flags for postmortem with:

 $SCHRODINGER/utilities/postmortem -h

-and create the postmortem file with
+and create the postmortem file with:

 $SCHRODINGER/utilities/postmortem <your schrodinger jobid>